AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 - `gt1`: A (`n_clusters`, `n_genes`) array indicating how many cells had raw
 expression greater than unity in each gene for each cluster.
 - `ge1`: A (`n_clusters`, `n_genes`) array indicating how many cells ahd
-raw expression greater than or equql to unity in each geen for each cluster.
+raw expression greater than or equal to unity in each geen for each cluster.

 ### (2) Encoding marker genes